zetamarkets/sdk/README.md

 // These values have all been normalized (converted from 6 dp fixed point integer to decimal) `
 {
   balance: 10000,                            // Deposited $10,000
   initialMargin: 8.202024,                   // Initial margin, from the 1 open order
+  initialMarginSkipConcession: 8.202024,     // Initial margin, from the 1 open order (if skipping concession)
   maintenanceMargin: 8.202024,               // Maintenance margin, from the 1 position
-  totalMargin: 16.404048,               // Sum of initial and maintenance
   unrealizedPnl: -1.3279759999999996,        // Unrealized pnl, marked to mark price
+  unpaidFunding: 0.013,                      // Funding payments that haven't been applied to the balance yet
-  availableBalance: 9982.267976         // Equity available for trading.
+  availableBalanceInitial: 9990.483,         // Equity available for trading
+  availableBalanceMaintenance: 9990.483,
+  availableBalanceWithdrawable: 9990.483
 }
 `;
 ```